Where to go on holiday in September

 Decide whether you want to stay in one place, drive yourself in a rental car (or motorhome), take an escorted tour (typically in a luxury coach) or take a two-centre or three-centre holiday (for example, you can combine city, ranch and beach).

 One of the most popular escorted itineraries is this two-week coach tour of California, Arizona, Utah and Nevada that takes in Las Vegas, the Grand Canyon, Los Angeles, Bryce Canyon, San Francisco and Yosemite.
-Perfect if you want to tick a lot of boxes.
+Perfect if you want to tick a lot of places off your bucket list.

 Texas is almost a country in itself.
 This 14-day escorted tour visits Dallas, Austin, San Antonio and Houston along with Lafayette and New Orleans across the border in Louisiana.
 Another facet of the South can be explored on a tour of Louisiana plantation homes.
 See more coach tours.